coachme/config-me/README.md

 // your_app_root/index.js
 var config = require('config-me').loadDir(__dirname + '/config');
 var dbConfig = config.get('db');
-var dbPort = dbConfig.database; // test_db
+var dbName = dbConfig.database; // test_db
+var dbHost = dbConfig.connection.host; // 192.168.1.10
+var dbPort = dbConfig.connection.port; // 5432
 ```
 Settings in a specific environment will override those defined in the "common" section.
+It's even possible to override
+only some settings inside deep setting trees and the rest of the defaults from the common section will still be
+accessible.

 ## About